wujie3375/wujie3375.github.io/publications.md

 %}

 {% include paper_card.html
-  title="Prospects of constraining on the polarizations of gravitational waves from binary black holes using space-and ground-based detectors" authors="Jie Wu, Jin Li*" date="Oct 22, 2024" journal="Phys.Rev.D"
+  title="Prospects of constraining on the polarizations of gravitational waves from binary black holes using space- and ground-based detectors" authors="Jie Wu, Jin Li*" date="Oct 22, 2024" journal="Phys.Rev.D"